Blog Post

 So there is a natural process in organic search engine optimisation.

-Paid-for adverts appear on search engines like Google and their partners.
+Paid-for adverts appear on search engines such as Google and on its partners’ sites.

 Adverts are marked ‘Ad’ on Google; they appear at the top and bottom of organic results.

-Paid advertising is also known as PPC – pay-per-click because marketers pay for each received.
+Paid advertising is also known as PPC – pay-per-click because marketers pay for each click received.

 PPC can help exposure because visitors see brand names more frequently.
 A visible brand makes it simple to buy or connect as people navigate the web.

 I’m far from a PPC marketer.
-Here is a good post from Digital Third Coast which explains paid for advertising – Does PPC Help SEO?
+Here is a good post from Digital Third Coast that explains paid advertising: Does PPC Help SEO?

-Local SEO is crucial for businesses competing within a local area.
+Local Optimisation is crucial for businesses competing within a local area.

 Google created local search so that businesses need not compete with similar companies on the other side of the world.

-For example, if you search for ‘coffee’ whilst you were in Melbourne, Australia, you’d unlikely want results for cafes in Oxford, England.
+For example, if you search for ‘coffee’ whilst you’re in Melbourne, Australia, you’d unlikely want results for a café in Oxford, England.
 Google provides local results.

 Google understands the location and the intent of the search.

-A colossal contender in local search is Google maps because of its popularity – local businesses need the top spot on Google maps to gain more business.
+Google Maps is a colossal contender in local search because of its popularity – local businesses need the top spot on Google Maps to gain more business.

 The visitor will likely pick a cafe from the first few results – an instant loss for businesses that don’t show up.